samuelhatcliff/newstracker/README.md

 ## User-Flow:
-  The homepage of NewsTracker contains cards on the left side explaining various features of the app, while the right side contains multiple Bootstrap carousels that represent each category that NewsApi allows to passed as an argument to its' "Top Headlines" endpoint.
+  The homepage of NewsTracker contains cards on the left side explaining various features of the app, while the right side contains multiple Bootstrap carousels that represent each category that NewsApi allows to passed as an argument to its "Top Headlines" endpoint.
 Clicking on each story as they pass through the carousel results in said story opening up in a new window, while clicking the category name itself returns a feed of headlines containing the stories displayed in the carousel.

   A user can use the links in the navbar to log-in or register.
-After which, they will be redirected to a feed of headlines (referred to as "Headlines" in the navbar) or a feed displaying results from their default search query, if previously selected.
+After which, they will be redirected to a feed of headlines (*referred to as "Headlines" in the navbar*) or a feed displaying results from their default search query, if previously selected.

-  Now that a user is logged in, they may want to user features of the application only available to users, such as the Advanced Search feature ("Detailed Search" in the navbar) or refer to previous saved stories ("My Stories" in the navbar).
+  Now that a user is logged in, they may want to user features of the application only available to users, such as the Advanced Search feature (*"Detailed Search" in the navbar*) or refer to previous saved stories (*"My Stories" in the navbar*).

   Along with the option of filtering one's search results by polarity or subjectivity, a user may choose to get such sentimental analysis data on any individual story wherever it appears, with the exception of the category-carousels on the home-page.